Hertfordshire's Green Flag parks

 A natural beauty

 Trust us this is a park for those who just can’t sit still!
 With a sailing centre and 20 acres of open water across four lakes, it’s safe to say you can soon clock up those nautical miles.
 If you fancy a canter, the horse and pony route takes in some of the best of the parkland.
-And after all that, the little café in the park is the perfect spot for some much-needed rest bite.

 One for the active